Lemventory/stockpile/Docs/FrontEnd.md

 ## Overview

-Cheeblr is a comprehensive dispensary management system built with PureScript.
+stockpile is a comprehensive dispensary management system built with PureScript.
 The frontend provides a user-friendly interface for inventory management, point-of-sale operations, transaction processing, and compliance tracking.
 The application connects to a backend API to perform CRUD operations and business logic processing.

 ## Technologies